XII-A/Turkey-Rent-Prices-Model/README.md

 Our model achieved a respectable 0.22 MSE

-More about the model can be found the following presentation:
+More about the model can be found in the following presentation:
 [ANN presentation.pptx](https://github.com/user-attachments/files/15937640/ANN.presentation.pptx)